defi-wonderland/xkeeper-core/docs/src/content/howto/open_relay_guide.md

 **Tracking and Monitoring:**

-    - Once the task is created, you will have information about the executions and logs in XKeeper website.
+    - Once the task is created, you will have information about the executions and logs in [xkeeper.network](https://xkeeper.network/).